Blue9/Launchpad/README.md

 - "10.wav" will be played when set 0 is loaded (default) and when the '1' key is pressed.
 - ",2.wav" will be played when set 2 is loaded (left arrow key) and when the ',' key is pressed.

-## Disclaimer:
-This project is neither affiliated with nor endorsed by Novation Digital Music Systems.
+**Disclaimer:** This project is neither affiliated with nor endorsed by Novation Digital Music Systems.

-Credit to:
-- [SoNevable](https://www.youtube.com/user/SoNevable) for First of the Year samples
-- [GHET1](https://www.youtube.com/channel/UCE65SfxnGGkudvPYlfRobCg) for some Bangarang samples
-- [Green ZL](https://www.youtube.com/user/gzl16) for some See You Again samples

-No copyright infringement intended.